ethereum/consensus-specs/specs/deneb/polynomial-commitments.md

 ### KZG

 KZG core functions.
-These are also defined in Deneb execution specs.
+These are also defined in Deneb execution specs for EIP-4844.

 #### `blob_to_kzg_commitment`